-Gaming the System: Part 3 – These People Do Not Exist
+Gaming the System: Parts 3 and 4 – These People Do Not Exist; The Wild West

 by Mick Rhodes | firstname.lastname@example.org

 At the top of Rooter Hero’s webpage, consumers will find the boast, “4.8/5 Ratings based on 6,584 reviews … Great Service, Great Reviews.”

 And yes, on Google Reviews, under “Rooter Hero Plumbing of Inland Empire,” the company, incorporated in Nevada with 10 locations in California and Arizona (but none in the Silver State), has a 4.8 rating (out of five), with 510 reviews as of June 21.
 It had a four-star Yelp rating from 435 customers on the same date.

 But on Yelp, Google and elsewhere, the experiences of the customers leaving bad reviews are glaringly similar to that of Claremont residents the Roberts,’ who in May were surprised when a Rooter Hero tech charged them $2,082 for a six-hour job his own company’s COO called “a minor repair.”

 Over on the Better Business Bureau website, Rooter Hero’s ratings drop sharply, to 1.93 out of five stars, with 29 complaints filed against the company over the past three years.
 “If I had not had the time to do a bit of research and get a second opinion, I would have needlessly paid the $22,000 and hence, gotten scammed,” read one BBB review.
 “I would avoid Rooter Hero under any and all circumstances, and would hope their founder, John Akhoian, would know what his team is doing to customers.”